malrepos/blockchain_dev/solidity_notes.md

 So in this case we could declare it as a view function, meaning it's only viewing the data but not modifying it:

 function sayHello() public view returns (string memory) {

+- functions or variables that are private are not accessible outside the contract, even to inherited contracts
+- internal is the same as private, except that it is also accessible to contracts that inherit from it.
+- external is similar to public, except that these functions can only be called outside the contract, not by functions inside the contract

+### Function Return Values

+The funtion declaration contains the type of return value.

+string greeting = "What's up Doc?";

+function sayHello() public returns(string memory){
+return greeting;
+}

+#### Multiple Return Values

+function multipleReturns() internal returns(uint a, uint b, uint c){
+return (1, 2, 3);
+}

+function processMultipleReturns() external {
+uint a;
+uint b;
+uint c;
+(a,b,c) = multipleReturns();
+}

+OR

+(,,c) = multipleReturns();

+### Function Declarations

+function eatHamburgers(string memory \_name, uint \_amount) public {

+}

+> this function takes 2 parameters
+> all reference types - arrays, strings, mappings, structs - require instructions about where it should be stored eg. memory

+We would call this function thus:

+eatHamburgers("Mal", 3);

+- view: we're only viewing the data, not mdifying it.

+  function sayHello() public view returns( string memory){}

+- pure: we're not accessing any data in the app

+  function \_multiply(uint \_a, uint \_b) private pure returns(uint){
+  return a\*b;
+  }

+### Function Modifiers

+A function modifier looks like a function except uses modifier instead of function

+A modifier can't be called directly like a function.
+Instead we attach the modifiers name at the end of a function definition to change the function's behavior.

+The most common way to use modifiers is to add a require check before a function executes.

+This can be used maliciously, for the owner to have a backdoor.

+Function modifiers can take arguments.

+A function can pass it's arguments to it's modifier.

+### Payable Modifier

+This is a special type of function that can receive ether.

+This makes it possible to call a function and pay money to the contract at the same time.

+It allows payment to a contract to execute a function.

+If a function is not marked payable and you try to send ether to it, the function will reject your transaction.

+### Withdraws

+Money sent to a contract is trapped there, unless you add a function to withdraw ether.

+You cannot transfer ether to an address unless that address is of type payable.

+You can use .transfer to send funds to any ethereum address.

+### Internal Functions

+\_functionName() internal{}

+- it is convention to name internal functions with a preceeding underscore

 ## Structs